Mortimer to Aldermaston and Theale walk

 - In 400 metres ignore another minor road to the right and keep straight on, past Brocas Lands Farm (as marked on the OS map).

-- Heading across the large field, in 450 metres, before going under the pylon cables, turn left towards a stile in the hedge, 55 metres away, due south.
-Go over the stile and head downhill towards a gate in the valley (which may initially be obscured by crops), your direction 190°.
+- Heading across the large field, in 450 metres, before going under the pylon cables, turn left towards a metal kissing gate in the hedge, 55 metres away, due south.
+Go through this gate and head downhill towards a gate in the valley (which may initially be obscured by crops), your direction 190°.
 (You are heading towards the left of a timber-framed thatched house on the hillside opposite.)
 In 145 metres you pass under the pylons.

-- In 80 metres go on a three-plank bridge with one wooden handrail over a stream and through a wooden swing gate on its far side.
+- In 80 metres go on a three-plank bridge over a stream and through a wooden swing gate on its far side.
 Now head up a grassy field in the same direction, aiming about 100 metres to the left of the timber-framed house.

 - In 175 metres, [!] leave the field through a metal kissing gate on your left-hand side, go down four earthen steps and rejoin the earth road you left earlier, but now narrower with bushes on both sides.
 Turn right, uphill , your direction 205°.
 (If you miss this exit, continue up the left-hand side of the field towards fieldgates which you will have to climb over to rejoin the earth road).